netidx/netidx-book/src/browser/scripting.md

 ```
 set(name: Expr, val: Expr)
+name <- val
 ```

 Store the value of val in the variable specified by name.
 Return nothing, or an error if name is not a valid variable name.
-Set will set the variable in the scope closest to it's own lexical scope. e.g. if `let` has been used in the same or a parent scope, then set will refer to that binding, if there is currently no binding then the variable will be set in the global scope.
+Set will set the variable defined in the lexical scope closest to it.
+If the variable is not defined yet, then set will set it in the global scope.
+The second form is a more consise syntax for the first, however it is less powerful, as name must be a literal name and may not be an expression.

 e.g.
 ```